Classroom Mentor Teacher

 • Be willing to work with the teacher candidate, to give the necessary time and effort, and to support the teacher candidate as a learning professional.

-• Be recommended by the district's administrative team and/or designated liaison and approved by the Office of Educator Preparation and Partnerships.
+• Be recommended by the district's administrative team and/or designated liaison and approved by the BGSU School of Inclusive Teacher Education (SITE) Field Office.

 Classroom Mentor Teacher Roles/Responsibilities